1. Introduction

 3.4.2 Medical evidence

-Support is available for students with and without medical evidence: Access support.
-However, for full SSRs with Additional Exam Recommendations AERs), medical evidence is essential.
+Support is available for students with and without medical evidence.
+However, for full SSRs with Additional Exam Recommendations AERs), medical evidence is required to inform recommendations.
 The Student Disability and Inclusion team can advise all students regarding the type/nature of evidence required in order to access internal and external support.

 The University has a detailed exam’s policy regarding the additional exam arrangements (AERs) and support available for Disabled and Dyslexic students. – further information on AERs is set out in the Exam Policy for Disabled and Dyslexic Students.